 In addition to air access at O’Hare and Midway Airports, air service is also available at the following locations:

 Rail Chicago is the largest rail hub in the country with more than 1,200 trains passing through it daily carrying 75 percent of the nation's freight valued at $350 billion; 37,500 rail freight cars pass through the City every day projected to increase to 67,000 by 2020.
 Chicago is the only city where six Class I railroads converge and exchange freight (BNSF, Canadian National, Canadian Pacific, CSX, Norfolk Southern and Union Pacific).

-Water Transportation The Port of Chicago remains the link between the inland-river system, the Great Lakes and the global marketplace.
-The Port offers shippers 2 large multi-ship facilities.
+Water Transportation The Port of Chicago remains the link between the inland river system, the Great Lakes and the global marketplace.
+The Port offers shippers two large multi-ship facilities.
 The port is also served by 12 railroads and has direct access to Interstates 90 and 94.

-Huntley First is a premiere online resource for available properties and economic development information for Huntley Illinois, Northern Illinois and the Chicago region.
+Huntley First! is a premier online resource for available properties and economic development information for Huntley Illinois, Northern Illinois and the Chicago region.
 Site selectors and economic development professionals will find a wealth of information, statistics, demographics and available property here.
-For more information regarding available properties and economic development opportunities, please contact the Village of Huntley Illinois, or email Margo Griffin at email@example.com or Victor Narusis at firstname.lastname@example.org.
+For more information regarding available properties and economic development opportunities, please contact the Village of Huntley Illinois, or email Margo Griffin at email@example.com.